 - In February 2009, a female Tiger Shark pup was kept in the Pacific Aquarium in California.
 It was removed from her mother’s uterus after hunting by the fishermen.
 It outgrew in the aquarium and the available exhibit became shorter for it.
 So it spent only 7 months in captivity and was released in September 2009.

-- Three Tiger Sharks were kept in two different exhibits in the Atlantis Paradise Island Resort, Bahamas for 2 years and 6 months.
+- Three Tiger Sharks were kept in two different exhibits in the Atlantis Paradise Island Resort, the Bahamas for 2 years and 6 months.

-- In 1995, a female Tiger Shark was brought to Henry Doorly Zoo, Omaha (US) where it spent 1.5 years and then released.
+- In 1995, a female Tiger Shark was brought to Henry Doorly Zoo, Omaha (US) where it spent 1.5 years and was then released.

 - In the Sea World Marine Park in Gold Coast, Australia, there are two Tiger Sharks one male and one female.

 - Acuario de Veracruz (Veracruz Aquarium) in Mexico kept a Tiger Shark specimen for more than seven years that was then released and monitored through satellite.